Crsk/autobot/packages/website/docs/intro.md

 # Introduction

+This sections contains technical documentation so I can easily refer when I have something to remember.

-Frow consists of two main pages:
+All right, so far this little buddy consists of two main pages:

 - Flow: create and edit flow diagrams
-- Context: create and edit group of contexts
+- Context: create and edit groups of context (personal notes, work knowledge base, etc)